-As of October 1, 2008, to be considered tamper-resistant, federal law requires that prescription pads/paper contain all three of the following characteristics:
+To be considered tamper-resistant, federal law requires that prescription pads/paper contain all three of the following characteristics:

 - One or more industry-recognized features designed to prevent unauthorized copying of a completed or blank prescription form. - One or more industry-recognized features designed to prevent the erasure or modification of information written on the prescription by the prescriber. - One or more industry-recognized features designed to prevent the use of counterfeit prescription forms.